This post includes affiliate links.

 Below, you can see the results of the big loop yarn that was dyed in the big roasting pan.
 The different dye is clearly visible and made this whole skein in such pretty shades of purple.

 On the other hand, the yarn hanks below are the results of the skeined yarn being dyed.
 It looks so different, yet it is so beautiful.
 I actually can’t decide which type is my favorite.

 I can’t wait to crochet something with it.
 Seriously, anything I will crochet using these dyed cotton yarns will look incredible.
 I am pretty sure of it.

 I am curious which type is your favorite and which type of dyeing you will try.

 Now that you made the bare worsted weighted yarn into gorgeous-looking yarn hanks you can use them to crochet.
 Check out my free crochet pattern collection where you will surely find one perfect for your hand-dyed yarn.

 Don’t Judge Me – Here is what I would do differently next time

 If I dye my own cotton yarn again, which I will do very likely as it is a lot of fun, I would try to soak the yarn before dyeing the yarn.
 I am not sure if that makes a big difference, but I could imagine it might be easier for the yarn to stay in the dye water without me having to squeeze it for a while.

-Although I know cotton yarn can be tricky to dye with certain types of dyes, I just got some professional acid dyes and also ordered some special ingredient that will hopefully help to dye the cotton yarn, not just the wool yarn.
-So, I will expand this subject very soon.
-So stay tuned for that.
+Although I know cotton yarn can be tricky to dye with certain types of dyes, I just got some professional acid dyes and also ordered some special ingredients that will hopefully help to dye the cotton yarn, not just the wool yarn.
+So, I will expand on this subject very soon.
+Stay tuned for that.
 If you sign up for my Newsletter below you will know when the next part is published and available to read and replicate.